-The annual Mosaic Top 5 Pinot Noir Wine Awards identify five South African Pinot Noir red wines to serve as a benchmark for the development of distinctive South African Pinot Noir red wines and to illustrate the quality of South African Pinot Noir red wines to the world.
+The annual Mosaic Top 5 Pinot Noir Wine Awards identify five exceptional South African Pinot Noir red wines to serve as a benchmark for the development of distinctive South African Pinot Noir red wines and to showcase the world the quality of Pinot Noir red wines produced in South Africa.

-The Top Five Trust, together with our generous sponsor, Mosaic Family Office, is proud to recognise and support the climate, people, soil and the multitude of other factors that go into making the best Pinot Noir red wines in South Africa.
+The Top Five Trust, in collaboration with our generous sponsor, Mosaic Family Office, takes great pride in acknowledging and supporting the role of climate, people, soil, and numerous other factors that contribute to the creation of the finest Pinot Noir red wines in South Africa.

 Top Five Trust is a registered public benefit organisation, reference number 930068246.

 Mosaic Family Office is proud to sponsor the annual Top 5 Pinot Noir Wine Awards.

 Mosaic Family Office provides innovative solutions to solve the complex financial problems of its family office clients.
 The firm specialises in the establishment and maintenance of local and offshore multigenerational financial inheritance structures that allow families to manage, protect and grow their wealth for current and future generations.
 Core competencies include administration, fiduciary, philanthropy, portfolio management, structuring and taxation services.

 Mosaic Family Office is a registered Financial Sector Conduct Authority financial services provider (#46319) in terms of the Financial Advisory and Intermediary Services Act of 2002.

 Pinot Noir is a demanding variety to cultivate and transform into wine, with a temperament that has earned the grape its ‘heartbreak grape’ moniker.

 It is one of the most ancient varieties of domesticated vitis vinifera with the earliest mention more than two thousand years ago by Columella in De Re Rustica, a 12-volume encyclopaedia on agriculture in the Roman empire.